DanielaLaura/DanielaLaura.github.io/_posts/2019-09-27-Minimum-subset-of-Pandas.md

 ![](/images/12.png)
 Notice that the values are exactly the same.
 The only difference is that the store item column has been pivoted so its unique values are now the column names.
 The same three components of a groupby are found in a pivot_table.
 The grouping column(s) are passed to the index and columns parameters.
 The aggregating column is passed to the values parameter and the aggregating function is passed to the aggfunc parameter.
-Itâ€™s actually possible to get an exact duplication of both the data and the shape by passing both grouping columns as a list to the index parameter.
+It’s actually possible to get an exact duplication of both the data and the shape by passing both grouping columns as a list to the index parameter.

    sales.pivot_table(index=['client_id','store_item_name' ],
                     values='dollar_spent', aggfunc='sum').head()